Transparency in the workplace: trick or treat?

 So powerful is transparency, few see any downsides.
 At its best transparency can be a measure of the speed of execution within companies; a measure of the trust and autonomy that a business gives to its staff; or a signal that it is willing for employees to be more agile, or be the ‘internal disruptors’ that they need to create innovation or change.

-But the best thing about transparency (perhaps aided with a pinch of technology), is that to achieve it, firms don’t need to dust off any old magic spellbooks.
+But the best thing about transparency (perhaps aided with a pinch of goal setting technology), is that to achieve it, firms don’t need to dust off any old magic spellbooks.
 There doesn't need to be any witchcraft to create transparency.
 No wands required.
 Just good, old-fashioned willingness to treat your staff with respect by ensuring they’re fully in the loop about what’s going on in the workplace.